SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

   - Standard LIFO (Last in first out) Stack.
 See Sedgewick, 30-31.
 Iteration proceeds from the top to the bottom of the stack.
 Top is the FIRST IN (also first out).
   - Supported backends: [LinkedList](Concrete/Stack_LinkedList.h)

+## Container Element comparisons

+Most containers have no intrinsic comparison required on their elements.
+Those that do require such, use the default comparison automatically (T==T, or T\<=\>T if equals_comparable/totally_ordered) and always allow this to be overridden at the time of container construction (this is very unlike STL where the comparison function is baked into the type of the container).

+Generally you want comparers to be inlined into the algorithms.
+But you also want to be able to generically refer to them, and copy them as objects.

+These 'requirements' pull in opposing directions.

+Stroika manages this with the container class library by:

+ - have concepts that test if something is an equals/threeway/or strict-inorder comparer
+ - Allow CONSTRUCTORS (and factories) for containers to take explicit comparers as arguments that can be perfectly forwarded (zero cost abstraction) to the container backend implementation, so there is zero cost in using them.
+- Provides std::function based wrappers on all these, so containers generally can respond to GetElementInOrderComparer (), or GetKeyEqualsComparer (), etc, as appporiate.

+users may construct a container using the comparers returned from these functions, but with the overhad of a function object.

+Mostly - thats fine, and exceedingly rarely needed.
+But where its a performance issue, simply arrange to know via other application logic the exact type of the comparer, and use that when instantiating your container.

+In my experience, the Get....Comparer () routines are only needed in testing code, and so their performance doesn't matter.

 ## Container Constructors

 Each container Archetype has its own set of arguments that make sense for its constructor, but here are the general guidelines the apply to all of them.